jmfriedt/sentinel1_level0/reference_dataset/README.md

 s1a-iw-raw-s-vv-20200608t101309-20200608t101341-032924-03d05a.dat
 in the directory
 S1A_IW_RAW__0SDV_20200608T101309_20200608T101341_032924_03D05A_A50C.SAFE was
 decoded using this read_file program.
+This processing takes exactly 1-h on a Panasonic CF-19 laptop fitted with a SSD hard drive.
 The resulting .bin files (only swath 1 with index 10 will be of interest to us) should be
 ```
 $ ls -l ../r/S1A_IW_RAW__0SDV_20200608T101309_20200608T101341_032924_03D05A_A50C.SAFE